- For Staff

 Any history- or heritage-related organization could potentially be a Community Placement Partner.
 Students are matched with placements based on criteria determined by the Public History Coordinator in consultation with the Community Placement Partner.
 However, the Community Placement Partner ultimately selects the student for placement.
 Students are also required to attend online and on-campus seminar classes throughout the semester to engage in specific career search and preparation activities, complete assignments, and to share career information with fellow placements.

-Recent Placements Partners:
+Recent Placement Partners:

 - City of Thunder Bay Archives